chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1798

 * Leary p5
-* May, James Lumm, an Irish rebbel was arrested by a King's messenger at Buxton on a charge of treason, and escorted to Chester by the Macclesfield troop
+* May, James Lumm, an Irish rebel was arrested by a King's messenger at Buxton on a charge of treason, and escorted to Chester by the Macclesfield troop
 * 24-May, *Stockport Cavalry* troop raised
 * 7-Jul, *Nether Knutsford Association Cavalry* troop raised - the Association additionally had two companies of infantry, and was at the time distinct from Sir John Leicester's corps